crumpstrr33/my_favorite_things/README.md

-# my_favorite_things
+# My Favorite Things
- Convenient functions and classes I use too often
+ Convenient functions and classes I use too often.
+If Coltrane was a programmer (_shudder_) and much worse.